filecoin-project/fevm-hardhat-kit/README.md

 ## Deploy the Contracts

-Currently there are 3 main types of contracts:
+Currently there are 2 main types of contracts:

 * Basic Solidity Examples: Simple contracts to show off basic solidity

 * Filecoin API Examples: Contracts that demo how to use the Filecoin APIs in Solidity to access storage deals and other Filecoin specific functions.

-* Filecoin Mock APIs: Contracts that mock the Filecoin APIs.

 Type in the following command in the terminal to deploy all contracts: